nan-bean/dcnn-sv/README.md

 We provide both Tensorflow and Pytorch implementation of DCNN framework for speaker verification:

-* We are currently organizing the TensorFlow implementation.
+* We are currently organizing the TensorFlow implementation of DCNN framework.
 Relevant files will be stored in the "dcnn_tf" directory and the whole project is coming soon.

 * We provide the trained model for reproducing the best VoxCeleb1-O results mentioned in the article, which is developed by the Pytorch toolkit.
 More details can be found in the "dcnn_torch" directory.